coccon/proffastpylot/docs/usage.md

 ## Special case: Process already available spectra

-If the spectra are already available, set the option `start_with_spectra` to `True` in the inputfile.
+If the spectra are already available, set the option `start_with_spectra` to `True` in the input file.
 The path to the spectra is given to prfPylot by the entry `analysis_path`.
 Note, that the folder `analysis_path` must have the following substructure: `analysis/SiteName_InstrumentNumber/YYMMDD`.